sw4/pk-slider/README.md

 tabindex: \\ tabindex value (can also be set as attribute on original element) - defaults to 0
 listeners: \\ object consisting of functions for slidestart, slideend and sliding - passed the originating element and event
 ```

+###Methods

+`slider.val(value)`

+Where `slider` is a slider object and value is either blank/null to get the current value, or a numeric value to set it